Thursday, July 05, 2007

 They both talk about using a canonical data model (CDM) as the Esperanto / Babel fish to map between the format and semantics of the disparate systems taking part in a SOA solution.
 Note that CDM is not about having a common data model (EAI CDM) or a shared database across all systems in an enterprise, don't get fooled by the "data" in the term 'canonical data model'.
 CDM is about not making everybody have to speak English, but rather having CDM translators for each native system.

 Trying to enforce a One True Schema across your services (everyone has to speak English) is not a viable path, and it is also a recipe for future maintenance hell.
 Making every service contract depend on the One True Schema will make it impossible for the services to evolve separately, they will no longer be autonomous.
 A simple change to e.g. the order entity will cause a ripple effect through all referring services.
-This is where the business CDM comes into play, it allows you to version and evolve the services independently of each other.
+This is where the business process information model comes into play, it allows you to version and evolve the services independently of each other.